 - Psychotherapy, which can be provided by an addiction counselor, therapist, or psychologist.
 Individual psychotherapy sessions may be attended once or more per week.

 Cognitive behavioral therapy (CBT) is a common approach to treating benzodiazepine addiction.
 CBT assumes that there is a relationship between a person’s thoughts, feelings, and behaviors.
 The goal of CBT is to help people identify the thoughts and beliefs that contribute to negative emotions like anger, sadness, and worry, and to understand how these emotions contribute to negative behaviors such as drug use.
 CBT also helps people develop a plan for coping with negative thoughts and feelings without turning to substances for relief.

 Benzo withdrawal can be an uncomfortable and risky process, but receiving the proper care can set the stage for long-term recovery.
-To find a program that will help you get off benzodiazepines for good, call us now at 1-888-744-0069Who Answers?.
+To find a program that will help you get off benzodiazepines for good, call AAC free now at .

 Cravings are strong urges to use that are common when first trying to quit benzodiazepines, but they may last for months after using.
 Some people experience intermittent cravings even years after quitting.
 While cravings can feel uncomfortable, they are a normal part of the recovery process.